H-N-Minh/NN-QuickXplain/DecisionTree/README.md

 in the model folder, the metric "total sample" means the number of samples used to make the evaluation of the model, i.e all other metrics are archived using these samples.

-faster_performance_percentage: 20% means new model is 20% faster than no model, aka runtime of no model is 1.2 times the runtime of new model, aka if old model needs 100% time, new model needs (1/1.2)= 83% time.
-So 20% faster does not mean 20% less time , aka faster performance is not equivalent to % of less time, but instead it compare the speed
+faster_performance_percentage: 20% means new model is 20% faster than no model, aka runtime of no model is 1.2 times the runtime of new model (formula: % / 100 then + 1, so 20 / 100 + 1 = 1.2), aka if old model needs 100% time, new model needs (1/1.2)= 83% time.
+So 20% faster does not mean 20% less time , aka faster performance is not equivalent to % of less time, but instead it is the speed
 CC_less_percentage: 20% means if no model needs 100CC, new model needs 80.